Skip to content

 Tutorial

-This tutorial will guide you through building and querying a knowledge graph using Amazon.com Inc.'s 2024 10-K filing and the provided schema.
+This tutorial will guide you through building and querying a knowledge graph using Amazon.com Inc.'s 2024 10-K filing.
 We'll use the WhyHow SDK to import relevant information from the 10-K document into a knowledge graph and then query it for insights related to Amazon's business.

 You can find the Amazon documents, schema, and many others here: https://github.com/whyhow-ai/schemas